Algae fuel: Jet fuel

 Trials of using algae as biofuel were carried out by Lufthansa and Virgin Atlantic as early as 2008, although there is little evidence that using algae is a reasonable source for jet biofuels.
 By 2015, cultivation of fatty acid methyl esters and alkenones from the algae, Isochrysis, was under research as a possible jet biofuel feedstock.

 Algae-based energy harvester

 In May 2022, scientists at University of Cambridge announced they created an algae energy harvester, that uses natural sunlight to power a small microprocessor, initially powering the processor for six months, and then kept going for a full year.
 The device, which is about the size of AA battery, is a small container with water and blue green algae.
-The device does not generate a huge amount of power, but it can be used for Internet of Things devices, eliminating the need for traditional batteries such as lithium ion batteries.
-The goal is to have more a environmentally friendly power source that can be used in remote areas.
+The device does not generate a huge amount of power, but it can be used for Internet of Things devices, eliminating the need for traditional batteries such as lithium-ion batteries.
+The goal is to have more an environmentally friendly power source that can be used in remote areas.